kristjanvalur/py-asynkit/README.md

 ```
 An `async` version of `task_throw()`.
 When awaited, `task_interrupt()` is invoked with
 `immediate=True`.
 Subsequently the calling `Task` is suspended and the target task is
 run.
-When `await` returs, the exception _has been raised_ on the target task.
+Once awaited, the exception **has been raised** on the target task.

 By ensuring that the target task runs immediately, it is possible to reason about task
 execution without having to rely on external syncronization primitives and the cooperation